aehils/diy-redis/README.md

 1. **Non-blocking I/O**: The server uses non-blocking I/O to handle multiple clients concurrently without threads, which is more efficient for this use case.

-2. **Binary Protocol**: A binary protocol was chosen over a text-based one for efficiency and to match Redis's approach.
+2. **Binary Protocol**: A binary protocol was chosen over a text-based one.
+This efficiency is inspired by Redis.

 3. **In-memory Storage**: Data is stored in memory using a C++ `std::map`, similar to Redis's primary storage mechanism.